stratworld/strat/docsSrc/markdown/User Guide/Writing Custom Sources.md

     //The name of the event source
     eventName: string

-    //The config hash from the lit text
+    //The config hash from the strat text
-    eventConfig: { ... the string:string map as it appears in the lit text ... },
+    eventConfig: { ... the string:string map as it appears in the strat text ... },

     //The fully qualified function name ex: "ServiceA.foo"
     functionName: string,